Historic Curiosities

 The Tithe Barn

-website maker A tithe barn was used to store one tenth of a farm’s produce, known as a tithe, given to the Church as a tax.
+A tithe barn was used to store one tenth of a farm’s produce, known as a tithe, given to the Church as a tax.
 Wellingborough Tithe Barn was built in the 15th century and is made of limestone and ironstone.
 It was used by the Monks of Croyland, who lived in the local manor house called Croyland Abbey.